 More than 80% of the world’s hungry live in tropical and subtropical regions.
 Many of these people depend on subsistence agriculture for both food and livelihood, yet live in areas where poor soil fertility and unreliable rainfall result in poor crop yields, leading to food insecurity and malnutrition.
 However, many of these countries have environments well-suited to cultivating climate-resilient, food-bearing trees.

-Fruit and nut trees maximize food output while minimizing land and resource inputs, restore ecological balance to land damaged by misuse, capture and sequester carbon dioxide to offset global warming, and create habitats for small animals and birds.
+Fruit and nut trees maximize food output while minimizing land and resource inputs, restore ecological balance to land damaged by misuse, capture and sequester carbon dioxide to offset global warming, and create habitat for small animals and birds.
 They are also more climate resilient than many vegetable crops.

 A Well-Fed World specifically supports Sadhana Forest, a non-profit that plants sustainable food forests and implements water reclamation projects in arid communities in India, Haiti and Kenya.
 Their operative concept is simple: plant indigenous food trees in arid regions that were once forested but have since become degraded, useless land.